jonahsnider/benchmark/README.md

 ### Reporters

 Different reporters can be used to convert results into a different format.
-The libray comes with several reporters you can use.
+The library comes with several reporters you can use.

 #### `csv`